tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Rebalancing process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is an **etalon number** of buckets for a replica set.
+(Etalon in this context means "ideal".)
 If there is no deviation
 from this number in the whole replica set, then the buckets are distributed evenly.

 The etalon number is calculated automatically considering the number of buckets